desserts mediterranean

 Spiced: Add cardamom, ginger, or nutmeg to the honey mixture.

-Chocolate: Shave dark chocolate over the warm fruit.
+Chocolate: Shave a little dark chocolate over the warm fruit.